piotrfijol/top-landing-page/README.md

 ## Summary

-- Create HTML markup for the page with content shown on the screen above
+- Create HTML markup for the page with content shown on the screen mentioned above
 - Style elements using CSS
 - CSS Flexbox